stormshield/ansible-SNS/README.md

 ### sns-basic-provisioning

 This playbook configures NTP and DNS services, webadmin ACL and filtering.
-This example shows how to use a script template (sns-basic-provisioning.script) with ansible.
+This example shows how to use a script template (sns-basic-provisioning.script) with Ansible.

 `$ ansible-playbook sns-basic-provisioning.yaml`